-Most network applications use UDP or TCP, however both these protocols can be transported either by IPv4 or IPv6.
-Moreover, nowadays, most network nodes are dual stack, this means they have IPv4 and IPv6 working in parallel.
-From the network application's point of view there are several options to identify a remote node's address:
+Most network applications use UDP or TCP, however the packets of both these protocols may be transported either by IPv4 or IPv6.
+Moreover, nowadays, most network nodes are dual stack, this means they have both IPv4 and IPv6 working in parallel.
+Therefore, from the network application's point of view, there are several alternatives to identify a remote node's address: